ezhou7/repm/README.md

 package in no time.

 To get started, make sure you have python 3.x installed along with the appropriate pip version.
-Clone this repo, and run `pip install .` to install this CLI.
+Clone this repo, and run `python ./bin/install` to install this CLI.
 To initialize a new project, run `repm --init <your-project-name (optional)>`.

 Ex. (if you're a fan of PyCharm):